Ehlers-Danlos syndrome

 Treatment

-There is no cure for Ehlers-Danlos syndrome, but treatment can help you manage your symptoms and prevent further complications.
+There is no cure for Ehlers-Danlos syndrome, but treatment can help you manage symptoms and lessen the risk of serious complications.

 Medications

-Your doctor may prescribe drugs to help you control:
+Your healthcare professional may prescribe medicine to help you manage:

 • Pain.
-Over-the-counter pain relievers — such as acetaminophen (Tylenol, others) ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) — are the mainstay of treatment.
-Stronger medications are only prescribed for acute injuries.
+Pain relievers you buy without a prescription, such as acetaminophen (Tylenol, others) ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), typically are used to ease pain.
+Stronger pain medicine usually is only prescribed for short-term use after an injury.

 • Blood pressure.
-Because blood vessels are more fragile in some types of Ehlers-Danlos syndrome, your doctor may want to reduce the stress on the vessels by keeping your blood pressure low.
+Because blood vessels are more fragile in some types of EDS, keeping blood pressure low can lessen the strain on arteries and help prevent complications.

 Physical therapy